wh0/wh0.github.io/_posts/2019-10-31-intellij-desktop.md

 ## Not "roaming" installation

-The "external update manager's" [criteria](https://github.com/JetBrains/intellij-community/blob/2676bd6deb8e98426ca9cdc0225eb093fee65069/platform/platform-impl/src/com/intellij/openapi/updateSettings/impl/ExternalUpdateManager.java#L46) for the installation not to be "roaming" are:
+The "external update manager's" [criteria](https://github.com/JetBrains/intellij-community/blob/2676bd6deb8e98426ca9cdc0225eb093fee65069/platform/platform-impl/src/com/intellij/openapi/updateSettings/impl/ExternalUpdateManager.java#L46) for the installation to be "roaming" are:

 - if the "actual" external update manager is "toolbox;" **or**
 - if the "actual" external update manager is "snap,"